OWASP-BLT/BLT/website/documents/BltAboutUs.md

 3. **Navigating Links**: Users may click on embedded links to access related pages or external resources for more detailed information.

 #### 3. Key Elements
-- **Navigation Sidebar**: Contains links to various sections of the BLT application, including Issues, Companies, Scoreboard, Users, Teams, Bug Bounties, and more.
+- **Navigation Sidebar**: Contains links to various sections of the BLT application, including Issues, Organizations, Scoreboard, Users, Teams, Bug Bounties, and more.
 - **About BLT Section**: Provides a detailed description of the BLT project, emphasizing its open-source nature, non-commercial goals, and community-driven approach.
 - **User Benefits**: Describes the incentives for users, including points, money from sponsored bug hunts, leaderboard recognition, and tips for finding bugs.
 - **How It Works**: Provides step-by-step instructions for testers on how to participate, including creating a user account, describing bugs, attaching screenshots, and submitting information.